Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 #### DataGrid Select Column Data Binding

-The DataGridSelectColumn will now enable you to provide new parameters so you can quickly render a select structure.
-Similarly to how a regular SelectList works, you can define new parameters, **Data**, **ValueField**, and **TextField** that will help to danamically bind the underline select element.
+The `DataGridSelectColumn` will now enable you to provide new parameters so you can quickly render a select structure.
+Similarly to how a regular `SelectList` works, you can define new parameters, **Data**, **ValueField**, and **TextField** that will help to danamically bind the underline select element.

 Please visit, DataGridSelectColumn docs to find a new example showcasing this feature.

 #### Providing saved Item clone while saving

-We've modified the callback CancellableRowChange argument in the RowInserting, RowUpdating, and RowRemoving callbacks to now provide both an OldItem and NewItem properties.
+We've modified the callback `CancellableRowChange` argument in the `RowInserting`, `RowUpdating`, and `RowRemoving` callbacks to now provide both an `OldItem` and `NewItem` properties.

-OldItem will replace the regular existing Item as it's easier to understand what it represents.
+`OldItem` will replace the regular existing `Item` as it's easier to understand what it represents.

-Item is now marked as obsolete and will be removed in a future release.
+`Item` is now marked as obsolete and will be removed in a future release.

-NewItem is a deep clone of the item that's being inserted or updated with the updated edit values.
+`NewItem` is a deep clone of the item that's being inserted or updated with the updated edit values.

-The existing .Values; dictionary will still exist, but this allows you to promptly get a mapped TItem without having to write your own mapping code from the Dictionary.
+The existing `.Values;` dictionary will still exist, but this allows you to promptly get a mapped `TItem` without having to write your own mapping code from the `Dictionary`.

 #### Apply Sorting Programatically

-Introduced a new ApplySorting() method that allows you to programatically define the columns that you'd like the grid to be sorted on.
+Introduced a new `ApplySorting()` method that allows you to programatically define the columns that you'd like the grid to be sorted on.

 🏆 This features was contributed by danm-de.